 Prepracticum Assistant Instructor (fall only): Work with the instructor who teaches the pre-practicum course for the TWU Psychology Department, assisting in all aspects of course instruction.
 Examples of duties include preparing and giving lectures regarding basic counseling skills and assessing/grading student skill development.

-Clinical Services Assistant Coordinator: Work with the Coordinator of Clinical Services and Outreach/Consultation.
+*Work with the Coordinator of Clinical Services/Director.
 Examples of duties include assisting with Counseling Center administrative tasks, coordinating and assigning outreach requests, and monitoring client wait list.

 Interns decide by consensus each semester as to who will fill each role.
 Time is available each week for a meeting with the senior staff member or committee associated with the professional activity (2-4 hrs).